hakmad/daisy/README.md

 `daisy` is configured using a JSON file.
 It will look for this configuration file in `~/.config/daisy/config.json` and will exit if it does not find it.
 See [`config.json`](config.json) for a minimal but complete example.
+Alternatively, a configuration file can be specified at runtime with the `-c` or `--config` flags.

 ## Behaviour and Expectations